+Are you a crazy cat lady?
 It started out innocently enough.
 Your cozy one-bedroom apartment in the city was lacking in life, so you decided to adopt a cat from the local animal shelter.
 Felix added a great source of warm cuddles but soon started to look a little lonely, so you got him a companion.
 And then another.
 And then one more.
-Soon, your neighbors began to question whether you were running an animal rescue shelter of your own.
-You had crossed over to the other side.
-You officially became the crazy cat lady of the building with all the telltale signs.
+Find out if you've crossed over the line.

 1. You Speak in a Crazy Cat Lady Voice

 Many cat lovers enjoy talking to their cats, even if they fully realize that Felix and Garfield probably don't have the faintest of clues what they're saying.
 The lovey-dovey manner of speaking may be construed as cute and endearing.

 Crazy cat ladies have taken the high pitched cutesy voice to a whole other level, using a voice so high-pitched that only their cats can hear them.
 As it turns out, cats have an even keener sense of hearing than dogs, able to hear sounds of exceptionally high frequencies.

 2. You Keep Cat Treats in Your Pocket

 Normal cat owners might keep a couple packets of kitty treats in the cupboard for extra special occasions.
 They can be a good way to train your cat to come when called.
 Crazy cat ladies keep a ready supply of cat treats everywhere they go, keeping it on their list of must-haves alongside the house keys and cellphone.